OpenLocalizationTestOrg/azure-docs-pr-test.pl-PL/articles/virtual-machines/workloads/oracle/configure-oracle-dataguard.md

 Copyright (c) 2000, 2013, Oracle.
 All rights reserved.

-Welcome tooDGMGRL, type "help" for information.
+Welcome to DGMGRL, type "help" for information.
 Connected as SYSDBA.
 DGMGRL> CREATE CONFIGURATION my_dg_config AS PRIMARY DATABASE IS cdb1 CONNECT IDENTIFIER IS cdb1;
 Configuration "my_dg_config" created with primary database "cdb1"